microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/azure/arm_template/dc_vanilla/_index.md

   - **Azure Arc enabled Kubernetes cluster** - Azure Arc enabled data services deployed in directly connected mode is using this resource to deploy the data services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).

-  - **Custom location** - provides a way for tenant administrators to use their Azure Arc enabled Kubernetes clusters as a target location for deploying Azure services.
+  - **Custom location** - Provides a way for tenant administrators to use their Azure Arc enabled Kubernetes clusters as a target location for deploying Azure services.

   - **Azure Arc Data Controller** - The data controller that is now deployed on the Kubernetes cluster.